beSnake: A routing algorithm for scalable spin-qubit architectures: The beSnake routing algorithm

 \subsubsection{Handling shuttle-based Z rotations}

-Shuttle-based Z rotation gates are a unique high-fidelity implementation of a Z rotation with two time-sensitive qubit shuttles to and from a neighboring column in either direction \cite{SpinQ,helsen2018quantum,morais2019mapping}. beSnake can determine which direction (left or right) will result in the least sequence of shuttles.
-Then, it will fix the positions (one empty and one containing the qubit operand of the Z gate) so that the return shuttle can be done immediately.
-To demonstrate that, we suppose a shuttle-based Z rotation on qubit 4 in the example of Figure \ref{fig:thirdexamplea}.
-This will result in the example shown in Figure \ref{fig:Za}, where moving to the right takes fewer moves than moving left.
-In Figure \ref{fig:Zb}, the original (now empty) location is not allowed to change until the return shuttle is executed.
+Shuttle-based Z rotation gates are a unique high-fidelity implementation of a Z rotation with two time-sensitive qubit shuttles to and from a neighboring column in either direction \cite{SpinQ,helsen2018quantum,morais2019mapping,li2018crossbar}.
+This kind of single-qubit manipulation technique, otherwise called ``hopping spins" \cite{wang2024operating}, can, in fact, achieve an arbitrary rotation axis, but in this work, we assume the proposal in \cite{li2018crossbar} for simplicity. beSnake can determine which direction (left or right) will result in the least sequence of shuttles.
+Then, it will fix the positions (one empty and one containing the qubit operand of the Z gate) so that the return shuttle can be inserted immediately.
+To demonstrate that, we suppose a shuttle-based Z rotation on qubit 4 in the example of Fig. \ref{fig:thirdexamplea}.
+This will result in the example shown in Fig. \ref{fig:Za}, where moving to the right takes fewer moves than moving left.
+In Fig. \ref{fig:Zb}, the original (now empty) location of qubit 4 is not allowed to change until the return shuttle is executed.
 More specifically, if the empty location gets occupied before the return shuttle, qubit 4 cannot return in time.
 In case there are parallel Z gates to be satisfied in a cycle, beSnake will follow the same logic as described in Figures \ref{fig:thirdexamplee} and \ref{fig:thirdexamplef}, and iteratively try all of them.
 An exception is applied here where succeeding Z gates can override fixed empty locations from preceding Z gates.
 Since implementing Z gates involves a second shuttle back to the original location, multiple of these shuttles can take place simultaneously to complete the cycle even if they previously occupied fixed empty locations of other Z gates.
-One example of this exception is when a shuttle-based Z gate for qubit 3 is scheduled next in the example of Figure \ref{fig:Zb} during the same cycle.
+One example of this exception is when a shuttle-based Z gate for qubit 3 is scheduled together with the Z gate on qubit 4 in Fig. \ref{fig:Zb}.
 Qubit 3 will shuttle to the right since this is the only available direction, overriding the fixed position created by the Z gate of qubit 4.
-Then, supposing the cycle finishes here, both qubits can return to their original locations with the return shuttle, completing their Z rotations.
-This mechanism provides better parallelization as more room is accounted for more Z gates while maintaining the same gate overhead (as we would have without this exception).
-Finally, in case there are Z and two-qubit gates in a cycle, the two-qubit gates will be sorted at the beginning of "goals" to be tried first.
-This is because routing for two-qubit gates will more likely require multiple steps to complete, and therefore, in the beginning, it is more important to have as few fixed positions as possible (i.e., more free space to push/move qubits).
-In Section \ref{Conclusions}, more ideas are discussed related to sorting the cycle.
+Then, supposing the cycle finishes here, both qubits can return to their original locations with the well-timed return shuttles, completing their Z rotations.
+This exception provides better parallelization as extra room is provided for more Z gates while maintaining the same gate overhead (as we would have without this exception).